-Not long ago, while I was writing this post about the different forms of sustainable fashion, I realized that very often I wear at least one piece of clothing that used to belong to a member of my family.
+Not long ago, while I was writing this post about the 7 forms of sustainable fashion, I realized that most days I wear at least one piece of clothing that used to belong to a family member.

-It got me thinking about how second-hand clothes – in this case, ‘inherited’ ones – have their own stories.
+It made me think about how second-hand clothes – in this case, ‘inherited’ ones – have their own love stories.

-I remember that since I was very young, I was SO EXCITED every time my older cousins or my aunts would come through the door with huge bags of their pre-loved clothes.
+I remember that since I was very young, I lived for the moment my older cousins or aunts would come through the door with huge bags of their pre-loved clothes.
 It always felt like a treasure hunt.

 This is something I still do very often.
-I wait impatiently the day my most fashionable aunt comes over to show me piles of colorful clothes she doesn’t use anymore.
+I impatiently wait for the day my most fashionable aunt comes over to show me piles of colorful clothes she doesn’t use anymore.
 This activity, needless to say, is an institution in my family – a whole event in itself.

 But I feel that the concept of hand-me-down is kind of stigmatized.
 Many of my friends seem to feel shame being (quasi)adults and having hand-me-down clothes.

 You know, in movies or tv shows teenagers make a huge drama when they receive hand-me-downs.
 They make it look so traumatic.
-So not chic.
+Not fetch.

-I’ve asked myself this question many times why we tend to think like this.
+I’ve asked myself this question many times.
 And I always come up with the same possible answers.

-- Maybe second-hand clothing is stigmatized because we might link it to poverty.
-Or maybe we even think of it as something from the past that was convenient when there were only a few fashion stores around.
+- Maybe second-hand clothing is stigmatized because we link it to poverty and not having $$ for clothes.
+Or maybe we even think of it as something from the past, something necessary when there were only a few clothing stores around.

 - But maybe it has to do with the fact that we won’t feel like ourselves if we wear clothes that belonged to someone else.
-As though those clothes would never really belong to us.
+Maybe we think those clothes will never be really ours just because they once belonged to someone else.
 Know what I mean?

 But both options are preeeetty irrational.